lilyminium/blog/_posts/2020-02-25-gsod-report.md

 ## Thanks for all the ~~fish~~ code review

 This project succeeded thanks to the experience and help generously offered by the MDAnalysis community.
 Chiefly I'd like to thank [Richard](https://github.com/richardjgowers) and [Oliver](https://github.com/orbeckst) for taking a chance on my _concise_ application and mentoring me in both code and documentation issues throughout the project, but I am also extremely grateful to every one of the [MDAnalysis developers](https://github.com/orgs/MDAnalysis/teams/contributors) who took the time to review my code and offer suggestions and advice.
-You made this experience really fun and rewarding, and I hope to continue working with you. :-)
+You made this experience really fun and rewarding, and I am excited to continue working with you into the future.